 Whilst, the display of the analytical constituents is obligatory, it actually provides us with little information on the quality of the ingredients.
 Effectively, the same value for a given constituent can be obtained by using a by-product or a noble raw ingredient.
 For example, distillers’ spent grains, dehydrated co-products from the fabrication of ethanol contain the same quantity of crude protein as skimmed milk powder, that is to say 34% crude.
 However the quality of the proteins is far from being identical...

-To be aware of the true nutritional value of a feed, we must use the levels of essential nutriments: starch, omega 3 and 6, lysine, etc.
+To be aware of the true nutritional value of a feed, we must use the levels of essential nutrients: starch, omega 3 and 6, lysine, etc.

-To demonstrate, we have created a feed (fictive and non-commercialised) based upon by-products and declassed raw ingredients (“BY-PRODUCT” FORMULA) of which the obligatory analytical values are identical to ADULT ENERGY (Refer to the labels on page 76).
+To demonstrate, we have created a feed (fictive and non-commercialised) based upon by-products and declassed raw ingredients (“BY-PRODUCT” FORMULA) of which the obligatory analytical values are identical to ADULT ENERGY.

 Victory is prepared at mealtimes too.